Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Pitch Your Tent at One of Nine Campgrounds along the Blue Ridge Parkway

 There are nine public Blue Ridge Parkway Campgrounds with more than 1,000 campsites available for both tents and RVs.
 At $20 per night, this is a way more affordable option than hotels, Airbnbs, or even private campgrounds, and it’s a great way to explore the region, as many hiking trails, waterfalls, photo ops, and other features can be accessed from the campgrounds.

-I stayed at three of the eight Blue Ridge Parkway campgrounds on my journey – Otter Creek, Linville Falls, and Mt.
+I stayed at three of the nine Blue Ridge Parkway campgrounds on my journey – Otter Creek, Linville Falls, and Mt.
 Pisgah, but I explored each campground as I passed through.
 I found each campground to be clean, and even on Memorial Day Weekend, there were spots available.
 Restrooms were well maintained, but dated, and there were no electric or water hook-ups.

 Tips and Resources for Blue Ridge Parkway Camping